aha-app/aha-services/docs/jira_connect.md

 You need to be a Product Owner in Aha! and an Administrator in JIRA to set up this integration.

-This integration only works with the on-demand version of JIRA.
+This integration only works with the cloud version of JIRA.

 Please carefully follow these instructions to ensure that the integration is properly configured.

-1. Log into your JIRA On-demand instance.
+1. Log into your JIRA Cloud instance.
 Under _Administration_ -> _Add-ons_ use the _Find new add-ons_ screen to find the _Aha!
 Product Roadmaps_ add-on and install it.
 2. Click on the _Configure_ button to configure the _Aha!
 Product Roadmaps_ add-on.
 3. Enter the sub-domain of your Aha! instance and save.
 4. Log into Aha! and find the _Account settings_ -> _Integrations_ -> _JIRA via Connect_ page for the product you want to integrate with JIRA.